Royal Navy

-The Royal Navy maintains a fleet of technologically sophisticated ships, submarines, and aircraft, including 2 aircraft carriers, 2 amphibious transport docks, 4 ballistic missile submarines (which maintain the nuclear deterrent), 6 nuclear fleet submarines, 6 guided missile destroyers, 12 frigates, 9 mine-countermeasure vessels and 26 patrol vessels.
-As of January 2023, there are 72 operational commissioned ships (including submarines as well as one historic ship, HMS Victory) in the Royal Navy, plus 13 ships of the Royal Fleet Auxiliary (RFA); there are also five Merchant Navy ships available to the RFA under a private finance initiative.
-The RFA replenishes Royal Navy warships at sea, and augments the Royal Navy's amphibious warfare capabilities through its three Bay-class landing ship vessels.
+The Royal Navy maintains a fleet of technologically sophisticated ships, submarines, and aircraft, including two aircraft carriers, four ballistic missile submarines (which maintain the nuclear deterrent), six nuclear fleet submarines, six guided missile destroyers, eight frigates, eight mine-countermeasure vessels and twenty-six patrol vessels.
+As of September 2025, there are 64 active and commissioned ships (including submarines as well as one historic ship, HMS Victory) in the Royal Navy, plus 10 ships of the Royal Fleet Auxiliary (RFA).
+There are also four Point-class sealift ships from the Merchant Navy available to the RFA under a private finance initiative, while the civilian Marine Services operate auxiliary vessels which further support the Royal Navy in various capacities.
+The RFA replenishes Royal Navy warships at sea and, as of 2024–25, provides the lead elements of the Royal Navy's amphibious warfare capabilities through its three Bay-class landing ship vessels.
 It also works as a force multiplier for the Royal Navy, often doing patrols that frigates used to do.

-The Royal Navy is part of His Majesty's Naval Service, which also includes the Royal Marines.
+The Royal Navy is part of His Majesty's Naval Service, which also includes the Royal Marines and the Royal Fleet Auxiliary.
 The professional head of the Naval Service is the First Sea Lord who is an admiral and member of the Defence Council of the United Kingdom.
-The Defence Council delegates management of the Naval Service to the Admiralty Board, chaired by the Secretary of State for Defence.
+The Defence Council delegates management of the Naval Service to the Admiralty Board, chaired by the secretary of state for defence.
 The Royal Navy operates from three bases in Britain where commissioned ships and submarines are based: Portsmouth, Clyde and Devonport, the last being the largest operational naval base in Western Europe, as well as two naval air stations, RNAS Yeovilton and RNAS Culdrose where maritime aircraft are based.

 Role

-As the seaborne branch of HM Armed Forces, the RN has various roles.
-As it stands today, the RN has stated its six major roles as detailed below in umbrella terms.
+The Royal Navy stated its six major roles in umbrella terms in 2017 as: